Everest Base Camp Trek Overview

 Talking about the locals, the Everest region is home to the famous Sherpas and other ethnic groups like Rai, Limbu, Bhotiya, etc. Everest base camp trekking allows you to spend a lot of time with these people and understand their unique lifestyles.
 The trek also offers close insight into the rich cultural heritage of the locals.
 You get to visit ancient monasteries like Tengboche (3,860 m) and Pangboche (3,985 m) on the way.

-Major attractions of Everest Base Camp Trek 16 Days
+Everest Base Camp Trek Attractions

 The flight between Kathmandu and Lukla airport